Thant-Nyi-Lwin/tgy-1-mini-rover/README.md

 The project began during Reading Week of Winter 2026 when I found myself struggling with insomnia.
 For several nights, I worked on the CAD design from around 3 a.m. until sunrise.
 While working on the rover, I listened to old Burmese songs that I used to hear growing up, which made me feel homesick.
 Because of that, I decided to name the rover after my hometown.

-Since the name _Taunggyi_ litearlly translates as "Big Mountain", I thought it would be ironic and fitting name for this mini rover.
+Since the name _Taunggyi_ literally translates to "Big Mountain", I thought it would be an ironic yet fitting name for this mini rover.

 **Features**